Snarfbur/Snarfbur/README.md

 # Introduction

 ### Why I'm Here
 I love fantasy role playing since the eigthies and developing software even earlier.
 I have seen a lot of things coming and going, specialy around addons for pen & paper role playing.
 You can still find a lot of good solutions on the internet, but they are hard to find between all this dead projects.
-That is the reason for founding [RPG-Phoenix](https://github.com/RPG-Phoenix).
-I want to bring in my knowledge around role playing and framework development to create and fill this new base plattform.
-And if I will not find companions, I will do this at least for me and my players.
+One of the exceptions is [MapTool](https://www.rptools.net/toolbox/maptool/) from [RpTools](https://www.rptools.net/}.
+Second I'm intrested in AI and would like to extend [Rails-18xx]{https://sourceforge.net/projects/rails/} ([Rails on GitHup]{https://github.com/Rails-18xx}) with a computer gamer.

+Both could be done just inside this projects, but I prefer to start alone until I have something to show.
+Then thye can disede to integrate it or I will try to hold it uptodate by myself.

 ### Why Now
-I just retired and beside travelling around and playing my compaign with my group, this is the first time after 30 years, that I feal that I have enough time to start this project.
+I just retired and beside travelling around and playing my compaign with my group, this is the first time after 30 years, that I feal that I have enough time to infest some of it into this projects.
 Last but not least I'm still hungry to learn and to update my Java & IT knowlege.

 ### My Role Playing Background
 I started with Dungeons & Dragons in 1982.
 I played D&D and AD&D until I found Rolemaster from ICE in the late eighties.
 Since then, I play this system with many house rules.
 Allways also a game master, I'm concentrating on that part since the nineties.
 My group plays around once in a month a session around 7-8 hours and my Campaigns are going around 10 years in avarage.
 Of cource I tried also a lot of other systems, but Rolemaster is my favorite.